 To be considered for an overseas scholarship to study a Bachelor’s degree programme you must have passed your AP, IB, A Levels, BTEC, SATs or Associate's Degree to a certain criteria set out in the Scholarship Secretariat’s application form.

-You must have an Extended Diploma with a minimum MMM grade average
+> BTEC Level 3: Must have an Extended Diploma with a minimum MMM grade average.

-The Education Council may award an overseas scholarship to students who do not have advanced standing (IB, A Levels, CAPE, AP) if they meet one of the following two criteria: 1) Seven GCSE/CXC passes at A or B grade, including Mathematics and English, or 2) a combined cumulative High School GPA of 3.25 or higher or an SAT score of 1500 on the old SAT, 1100 on the new SAT or an ACT score of 22.
+In some cases, The Education Council may award an overseas scholarship to students who do not have advanced standing (IB, A Levels, CAPE, AP) if they meet one of the following two criteria: 1) seven GCSE/CXC passes at grade B or above in all subjects, including mathematics and English, or 2) a combined cumulative High School GPA of 3.25 or higher and a SAT score of 1100 or ACT score of 22.

 Undergraduate Funding Levels & Subsequent Years

-To maintain their scholarship, students must achieve a 2.75 GPA or a 2:2 in the first year of study, and a 3.00 GPA or a 2:1 in your subsequent years.
-The Secretariat requires you to do at least 12 credits per term/semester in your first year and then 15 credits per term in the subsequent years.
-Overall, a Bachelor’s degree should take 120 credits to complete.
-Each year you should be doing a minimum of 30 credits for a four year course, and 40 credits for a three year course.
-The Secretariat’s annual audit of your scholarship will measure this, and your funding will stop if you are taking less than the credit requirements.
-Funding comes in twice a year and is based on your declared expenses.
+To maintain your scholarship, you must achieve a 2.75 GPA or a 2:2 in the first year of study, and a 3.0 GPA or a 2:1 in your subsequent years.
+The Education Council has a requirement that you do at least 12 credits per semester/term in your first year and then 15 credits per term in the subsequent years.
+Overall, a Bachelor's degree should take 120 credits to complete.
+Each year you should be doing a minimum of 30 credits for a four-year course, and 40 credits for a three year course.

-Your parent’s ability to assist financially will be taken into account for all scholarships, and a ‘Declaration of Income and Expenses’ for all sureties will be required to be submitted.
-You will then have to sign a student bond with your surety if you are awarded a scholarships committing you to a) successfully completing your proposed studies and b) then working in the Cayman Islands for a specific period of time after your studies finish.
-If you fail to meet either of these two requirements you will have to repay all the scholarship funds that you have received.
-Having said that, you have a 12-month window in which you should return to Cayman after your degree finishes, or you can apply to the Council for an extension to your return date.
+You will have to sign a student bond with your surety (who must be employed and residing in the Cayman Islands) if you are awarded a scholarship committing you to a) successfully completing your proposed studies and b) then working in the Cayman Islands for the period of time equivalent to the allocation of the scholarship after your studies finish.
+If you fail to meet either of these two requirements, you may have to repay all the scholarship funds that you have received.
+Having said that, you have a 12-month window in which you should return to Cayman after your degree finishes, or you can apply to the Council for an extension to your return date if you have the opportunity to gain further experience in your field prior to returning home.

 Tracking Undergraduate Scholarship Expenses